 - How will you thank your messenger?
 Don’t forget to express your gratitude to Persephone or the One who helps you deliver your letter.
 You might say a prayer of praise, make an offering, or dedicate a positive action to their name.

 Will you receive a reply?
 Well, the universe is full of echoes and all kinds of communication.
 I have received messages from the Dead and I’m not the only one.
-Your letter is unlikely to be returned as a letter so you might tend your openness to different kinds of communication in ways such as these:
+Your letter is unlikely to receive a letter in return so you can tend your openness to different kinds of communication in ways such as these:

 - Take time away from the demands of the living.
 It’s noisy here in the living world so just as you would step with your cell phone out of a crowded room to better hear the person on the other end, step out of the daily.
 Dedicate some time to ritual, communing with the dark, walking in nature.
 Sometimes go alone This gives you a better chance of hearing.
 But remember to walk in balance along this path; you do still belong in the land of the living.